mohdarish4/Random-Password-Generator/readme.md

+# Random Password Generator

+A simple React.js application to generate random passwords with the ability to customize the password length, copy to clipboard, and use for various websites and apps.

+## Features

+- Generate random passwords with different character sets (lowercase letters, uppercase letters, digits, and special characters).
+- Customize the password length up to 100 characters.
+- Copy the generated password to the clipboard.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.